 In addition, write as many thoughts as you can on a piece of paper.
 You can organize them later on.

-While you are speaking, using body language can help you express yourself better.
+While you are speaking in english, using body language can help you express yourself better.

 Irregular verbs may trick you at first.
 But soon enough, it will be a piece of cake when you familiarize yourself with them.